 The Bengali/ Bangla version of the poster read, “Hindu der rokte rangano Bangladeshi jama kapad borjon karun (Boycott Bangladeshi garments that are stained with the blood of Hindus).”

-Unlike the English poster, the Bangla one instructed the Hindu community to boycott specific names of brands such as Zara, H&M, GAP and others.
+Unlike the English poster, the Bangla one instructed the Hindu community to boycott specific brands such as Zara, H&M, GAP and others.

-When OpIndia pointed out that the said brands were headquartered either in Europe or the US, was informed that the garments of these companies were produced en masse in Bangladesh and exported to India.
+When OpIndia pointed out that the said brands were headquartered either in Europe or the US, we were informed that the garments of these companies were produced en masse in Bangladesh and exported to India.

 The Bangla poster also listed items that are imported from Bangladesh